Q: My eye is suddenly red and irritated/painful, what should I do?

 Q: At what age do you recommend children start with contact lenses?

 A: As an optometrist, I believe that contact lenses can be worn at any age.
-But contacts are a privilege and not a right.
+But contacts are a privilege, and not a right.
 There is a financial responsibility associated with contact lens wear, as well as the need for overall accountability to avoid eye health issues.
 Therefore, for young people I recommend that we wait to try contacts until both the patient and parent are on board.
-In my experience, if the patient is not wanting contact lenses he/she will not take care of them appropriately and/or will not be successful at handling the lenses.
-On the flip side, the parent(s) need to agree to assuming the financial responsibility of fit, follow up, and materials; also, they must agree that their child is mature enough to take care of the contacts on his/her own.
+In my experience, if the patient doesn't want contact lenses, he/she will not take care of them appropriately, and will not be successful at handling the lenses.
+On the flip side, the parent(s) must agree to assume the financial responsibility of the initial fitting, follow-up appointment, and the contact lenses themselves; also, they must confirm that their child is mature enough to take care of the contacts on his/her own.